-Requests to register as a student organization should be submitted to the Assistant Dean for Finance and Administration, Room Chase 104.
+Requests to register as a student organization should be submitted to the Assistant Dean of Students.
 Written request should include a statement that you are interested in establishing your organization, its name, advisor, purpose, as well as the specific duties and functions of organization officers and members.

 Additionally, submit the following to the SBA and Student Services:

 - Names of organization (once approved) so that SBA can add the group to necessary financial documents in preparation for future allocations and create a listing on the student organization pages

 - A description of the organization (statement of purpose may be used) for placement on the student organizations portion of the web page

 - A listing of elected officers for the same purpose

 Please NOTE: Student organizations are not official components of the University and are not permitted to use the name 'University of Connecticut' as part of their organization's name.
 Advertisements, newsletters, and promotional materials cannot contain the University Logo.

 Advisors are required for all student organizations.
 Advisors must be either full-time teaching or emeritus faculty, or professional staff at the University of Connecticut.
 The primary function of the advisor is to serve as a resource person for the organization.
 Advisors have several broad functions: